 (a) Allergy Shots.

 (b) Blood Pressure Test.
-See, 106 CMR 421.445(J).

-(c) Comprehensive Physical Examination — documenting the finding of an unclothed physical examination including a complete system review pertinent to the age of the child, fundoscopic examination of the eyes for children over five years of age, and observation of the teeth and gums for children three years of age or older.
-See, 106 CMR 421.445(D).

-(d) Dental Care.
+(c) Comprehensive Physical Examination — documenting the finding of an unclothed physical examination including a complete system review pertinent to the age of the child, fundoscopic examination of the eyes for children over five years of age, and observation of the teeth and gums for children three years of age or older. (d) Dental Care.

 (e) Developmental Assessment — the child's current levels of functioning in the below-listed areas, as appropriate to the child's age.
-See, 106 CMR 421.445(F).

 1. gross motor development, including strength, balance, and locomotion